lucasgray/lucasblog/data/authors/default.md

 linkedin: https://www.linkedin.com/in/lucas-gray-6169403/
 github: https://github.com/lucasgray
 ---
 I'm a dude that likes building software.
 By day, I enjoy helping others bring the software of their dreams to life.
-I relish solid execution and efficiency.
 I relentlessly chase process optimization.
-By night, I poke around creating games with Unity, Phaser.js, and React-Native.
+By night, I poke around creating games with Unity, Phaser.js, and react-native.

 I lead engineering teams.
 I strive to create a team culture of high trust and low ego.
 I believe that the pursuit of the **craftsmanship** of building software is key to producing the best work of one's career.